-In 2010, the Mental Health Foundation found that loneliness was a greater concern among 18 to 34-year-olds than over-55s.
+In 2010, the Mental Health Foundation found that loneliness was a greater concern among 18- to 34-year-olds than those over 55.
 Last year, VICELAND's UK census revealed that 42 percent of respondents' biggest fear was ending up alone.
 This data was jarring.

 When you're small, loneliness is an abstract concept.
 Young brains struggle with abstract thinking.
-I remember sitting in the back of my dad's Volvo Estate singing along to his Revolver cassette, to "Eleanor Rigby", that weird, funereal-like meditation on human isolation.
+I remember sitting in the back of my dad's Volvo Estate singing along to his Revolver cassette, to "Eleanor Rigby," that weird, funeral-like meditation on human isolation.
 The song I was named after.

 "All the lonely people / Where do they all belong?"